hrani/TimeCellAnalysis/README.md

 	code from Matlab.
 	Please see README in TcPy for details on running demos etc.
 	- rho-matlab: Time Cell analysis Matlab libraries.
+	Please see README in rho-matlab for details on running demos.

 ## Installation:
 	pip install TimeCellAnalysis

+Following this command, the actual files will be placed in

+	~/.local/bin/TimeCellAnalysis

 or